julien040/anyquery/website/src/content/docs/docs/database/scylladb.md

 ## Connection

-To connect a MariaDB database to Anyquery, you need to provide the connection string.
+To connect a ScyllaDB database to Anyquery, you need to provide the connection string.
 It has the following format:

 ```txt
 cassandra://user:password@host:port/database?option1=value1&option2=value2